cloudera/spiderman/README.md

 - Data has been corrected for schema based validations.
 - Queries have been improved for successful execution in MySQL and other DB systems.

+SpiderMan is split into 2 parts - Dataset, and scripts that makes it easy to work with the dataset.

 ## Dataset
 The dataset comprises of 157 databases.
 Each of them come with their own respective schema, data and queries.
 We currently don't have queries that span across databases.
 Train test split happens at the database level.